What is MoCA and why do I want it?

 * Requires an Ethernet port.

-The WiFi Problem
+The Problem with WiFi

 Imagine watching your favorite streaming movie when suddenly it buffers at a key point.
 Grrrr – it’s the home WiFi again!
 We love WiFi when it works, but when it doesn’t, it’s incredibly frustrating.
 WiFi speeds can vary a lot and sometimes even drop altogether in “dead zones” of your home.